ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 Data Link is a high speed secure data path for connecting an enterprise to the IBM cloud.
 Direct link can also be connected to a Transit Gateway for distribution.

-The enterprise in this simulation is a VPC connected to the transit through {{site.data.keyword.tg_short}} that will closely match a Data Link connection or Data Link to {{site.data.keyword.tg_short}} connection.
+The enterprise in this simulation is a VPC connected to the transit through tgw-todo that will closely match a Data Link connection or Data Link to tgw-todo connection.

 Apply the layer:
    ```sh